Abdulazizkarma1/enactus-utas-recruitment/DEPLOYMENT.md

-# Deployment Guide - Render
+# Deployment Guide - Render (Backend) + Vercel (Frontend)

-This guide will help you deploy the Enactus UTAS Recruitment application to production on Render.
+This guide will help you deploy the Enactus UTAS Recruitment application to production.

 ## Prerequisites

 - MongoDB Atlas account (or MongoDB instance)
-- Render account
+- Render account (for backend)
+- Vercel account (for frontend)
 - Git repository

 ## Environment Variables